SharpDevOps10/GoPractice/README.md

 * **Validation** - https://github.com/go-ozzo/ozzo-validation

 # Documentation
-If you want to know about **Migrations**, you can follow this link - https://github.com/fictadvisor/fictadvisor-api/wiki/Migration
+If you want to know about **Migrations**, you can follow this link - [Migrations](https://github.com/fictadvisor/fictadvisor-api/wiki/Migration)

+If you want to know about **Merge Conflicts**, you can follow this link - [Merge Conflicts](https://github.com/fictadvisor/fictadvisor-api/wiki/Merge-conflicts#how-to-resolve-merge-conflicts)

 # Information
 **The book** with information - https://golangify.com/
-e